anyc/avcut/README.md

 Besides the input and output file, avcut expects a "blacklist", i.e. what should be dropped, as argument.
 This blacklist consists of timestamps that denote from where to where frames have to be dropped.
+The last argument can be a hyphen to indicate that all remaining frames shall be dropped.

-For example, to drop the frames of the first 10 seconds and the frames between 55.5s and 130s in input.avi and write the result to output.mkv, the following command can be used:
+For example, to drop the frames of the first 10 seconds, the frames between 55.5s and 130s and all frames after 140s in input.avi and write the result to output.mkv, the following command can be used:

-`avcut input.avi output.mkv 0 10 55.5 130`
+`avcut input.avi output.mkv 0 10 55.5 130 140 -`